OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-All of the dogs in the list belong to Benoit and not to the veterinarian which sent the request (and owns the auth token).
+All of the Dogs in the list belong to Benoit, and not to the auth token owner.
+It's possible to perform this type of action when proper authorization enforcement is not implemented.

 ### Injection

-GraphQL is the implementation of the API layer of an application, and as such, it usually forwards the requests to a backend API or the database directly.
-This allows you to utilize any underlying vulnerability such as SQL injection, command injection, cross-site scripting, and basically, everything you expect to find in web applications, using GraphQL just changes the entry point of the malicious payload.
+GraphQL is the implementation of the API layer of an application, and as such, it usually forwards the requests to a back end API or the database directly.
+This allows you to utilize any underlying vulnerability such as SQL injection, command injection, cross-site scripting, etc. Using GraphQL just changes the entry point of the malicious payload.

 You can refer to other scenarios within the OWASP testing guide to get some ideas.

-> Note: There are also scalars in GraphQL, which are usually used for custom data types which do not have native data types (DateTime for example).
-These types of data do not have out of the box validation as well, and you should look at them as well while testing.
+GraphQL also has scalars, which are usually used for custom data types that do not have native data types, such as DateTime.
+These types of data do not have out-of-the-box validation, making them good candidates for testing.

 #### SQL Injection

 The example application is vulnerable by design in the query `dogs(namePrefix: String, limit: Int = 500): [Dog!]`  since the parameter `namePrefix` is concatenated in the SQL query.
-Concatenating user input is a common malpractice of applications which exposes them to SQL injection.
+Concatenating user input is a common malpractice of applications that can expose them to SQL injection.

 The following query extracts information from the `CONFIG` table within the database: